 Issue Our response Uplifts to market risk premium and risk free rate estimates from broker and valuation reports should be taken into account.
 397 Uplifts applied by brokers and valuers to initial estimates may be inconsistent with the ARORO.
 They may reflect non-systematic risks, or be designed to account for risks not addressed in cash flow forecasts, or (to the extent there is any) the expectation of outperformance of regulatory allowances.
 They may also reflect the term structure of the proxies used to estimate the risk free rate and/or market risk premium, the relevant investment period exceeding the term of the proxies, and the one-off nature of transactions on which they are advising (which differs from our regulatory task where the rate of return is re-assessed for each regulatory control period).
-Partington and Satchell has also advised that due to the nature of these uplifts found worldwide in consultants' reports 'the approach seems too ad-hoc to be a regulatory tool.
-1399 As a result, we prefer to have greater regard to estimates exclusive of these uplifts.
+398 Partington and Satchell has also advised that due to the nature of these uplifts found worldwide in consultants' reports 'the approach seems too ad-hoc to be a regulatory tool.
+(399) As a result, we prefer to have greater regard to estimates exclusive of these uplifts.
 For more detail, see sections E.3, E.4 and E.6 in Attachment 3 to our preliminary decision for AusNet Services' 2016-20 distribution determination.
-Service providers submitted that the relevant estimates from broker and valuation reports are the imputationadjusted estimates.
+Service providers submitted that the relevant estimates from broker and valuation reports are the imputation-adjusted estimates.
 400 It is not clear that it is necessary to adjust broker and valuer estimates for imputation as it is unclear the extent to which these estimates may be based on third party estimates that already account for the value of imputation credits.
 There is insufficient information to support any precise adjustment for dividend imputation.
 The risk premium appropriately reflecting dividend imputation is likely somewhere between the adjusted and unadjusted premiums and we take into account both values.
 For more detail, see sections E.3, E.4 and E.6 in Attachment 3 to our preliminary decision for AusNet Services' 2016-20 distribution determination.
 Service providers submitted that it is not appropriate to focus just on the equity risk premium from broker reports.
 401 This submission indicates a misunderstanding of our approach.
 We clearly have regard to both equity risk premium and overall return on equity estimates from broker reports.
 For more details see section F.2 of this attachment.
-402 The AER's cross checks at the equity risk premium level are ineffectual and are We carry out cross-checks to supplement the information we have already considered in the formation of the market risk premium and equity risk premium.
-The cross check pass or fail adds to the weight of evidence on either side which we consider when putting forward a decision on the estimation.
+402 The AER's cross checks at the equity risk premium We carry out cross-checks to supplement the information we have already considered in the formation of the market risk premium and equity risk premium.
+The cross check